-As Sir Sandford Fleming discovered in the nineteenth century with the introduction of increasingly faster steam trains, communication and travel would be difficult, if not impossible, without a standardized global time system.
-In his century, Sir Sandford introduced a standard time system, and since then, agreeing on standards has become more important than ever.
+In the nineteenth century, Sir Sandford Fleming discovered that with the introduction of increasingly faster steam trains, communication and travel would be difficult – if not impossible – without a standardized global time system.
+In his century, Sir Sandford introduced a standard time system and since then, agreeing on standards has become more important than ever.

 Globalization appears to be an irrevocable phenomenon.
-What this means in a professional context is that a colleague may not always be in the same physical location – he could in fact work on the other side of the world.
-Meanwhile it’s not only a uniform time system which is important, but also the way in which information is stored and exchanged.
+What this means in a professional context is that a colleague may not always be in the same physical location – or may even be working on the other side of the world.
+However, it’s not only a uniform time system that’s important, but also how global information is stored and exchanged.

-Globalization has created a growing need within organizations for more rigid definitions, Key Performance Indicators, and processes.
-A flexible organization focuses on its core competences, and asks for help from strategic partners when needed.
-Worldwide outsourcing of supplementary activities becomes much simpler and less risky if the information in organizations is standardized.
+Globalization has created a growing need within organizations to establish rigid definitions, key performance indicators (KPIs), and processes.
+A flexible organization focuses on its core competences and asks for help from strategic partners when needed.
+Worldwide outsourcing of supplementary activities becomes much simpler and less risky if the information within organizations is standardized.

 1. Lower transaction costs